image_pdfimage_print

 6. ESOS Act training; and

-2. Country Manager arranges prospectuses to be delivered to the representative offices.
-Softcopy of prospectus sent to representative upon request.
+2. The Country Manager arranges prospectuses to be delivered to the representative’s offices.
+A softcopy of prospectus is sent upon request.

 Country Manager